 To see if this applies, think about some really unpleasant task, like spending a whole weekend with their annoying family or friends (or something like that).
 It’s easy to please someone if you also enjoy the activity.
 Think about doing something you hate, or giving up something you really enjoy.
 If you’d do it for the person without hesitation, you’re really into them.

-If you find yourself saying “it’s my way or the highway” to your significant other often, there might be a problem.
+If you find yourself saying “it’s my way or the highway” to your significant other often, you might not be that into them.

 When you’re not into someone, you might look for excuses to end the relationship, for example, ultimatums like “if you don’t quit smoking by next week, you can find yourself another boyfriend/girlfriend”.
 Now, smoking might be a valid reason to leave – that is just an example.
 But, I believe that if you really love someone, the response would be more like “I care about you and would like to help you quit smoking”.
 When you’re in love with someone, you have blinders that actually make you overlook a person’s shortcomings.